ififfy/flipflip/docs/clips.md

 While Clipping use Space to play/pause and use ← → to jump back/foward in 10sec intervals.
 Use `[` and `]` to jump to
 Clipping the previous/next visible video in the Library.

-?> Note: If clips don't seem to be working, ensure that "Play Selected Clips" is enabled for your scene (otherwise, it will play from the entire video).
+?> Note: If clips don't seem to be working, ensure that "Use Clips" is enabled for your scene (otherwise, it will play from the entire video).